Baalkikhaal/Baalkikhaal.github.io/_posts/2022-04-20-Inculcating-scientific-temperament.md

 - [Data Visualization](http://blogs.nature.com/methagora/2013/07/data-visualization-points-of-view.html) is a string of points of view on data visualization published in Nature Methods.
 - [Elements of Visual Style](https://www.nature.com/articles/nmeth.2444) is a complementary style guide to Prof. Tufte's "Elements of Style" for data visualization.
+- Colormaps are frequently used in literature; it is imperative to use the right kind of colormap to represent the data to avoid artifacts associated with visualization as well as for being colorblind friendly.
+[Matplotlib's colormap guide](https://matplotlib.org/stable/tutorials/colors/colormaps.html) is a useful starting point that helps choose the right kind of colormap for a given map.
+It also provides detailed references to the related academic research.
+To summarize, the human vision is predominantly perceptive to the lightness of color (instead of hue as believed previously).
+Based on the trends in lightness of colors across each colormap, these are divided into four categories -
+	- **Sequential** maps with perceptual uniformity.
+Perceptual uniformity coloquially means that the human brain is able to satisfactorily map the color trend with the trend in the data.
+Such maps are useful for representing data that have inherent ordering.
+Some of the maps are **viridis**, plasma, **inferno**, cividis, magma.
+	- **Diverging** colormaps where the Lightness peaks in the middle and is same at the ends.
+Such maps are useful for representing data that have 'zero crossings' that is predominant central value in the ordered data.
+Some of the maps are **coolwarm**, Spectral, seismic.
+	- **Cyclic** colormaps with equal lightness at the ends.
+Such maps are useful for representing data with cyclic ordering like phase angle, wind direction, time of day.
+Some of the maps are **twilight**, hsv.
+	- **Qualitative** (also called categorical) colormaps to represent data that has **no** inherent ordering, but can be classified into categories.
+The lightness of the colors has no particular ordering.
+Some of the maps are **tab10** (from [Tableau](https://www.tableau.com/)), Accent, Paired.

 ## Data accessibility